Bayesian Optimization for QAOA: Bayesian optimization

 where $\bKappa_{i,j}$ denotes the $(i,j)$ element of the matrix $\boldsymbol{K}$.
-The hyperparameters entering the kernel function (Eq.\eqref{eqn_mean_function}) are optimized as explained in Sec.~\ref{sec_hyperparam}.
+The hyperparameters entering the kernel function (Eq.\eqref{matern_kernel}) are optimized at this step, as explained in Sec.~\ref{sec_hyperparam}.

-The training set will be used at each step of the optimization for incorporating the acquired knowledge in the Gaussian process, by updating the prior distribution and thus for predicting the values of $f$ at any point $\btheta\in A$.
-This prediction is done by conditioning the prior Gaussian process on the observations in $\mathcal{D}$~\cite{Rasmussen2005}.
-This operation returns a posterior distribution still described by a Gaussian process multinomial distribution characterized by a posterior mean $\mu'$ and covariance $k'$ given by
+The training set will be used at each step of the optimization to incorporate the acquired knowledge in the Gaussian process.
+This happens in two steps.
+First, the Gaussian process prior is conditioned on the observations in $\mathcal{D}$~\cite{Rasmussen2005}.
+Conditioning is equivalent to a Bayesian step in which we multiply the prior with the likelihood, thus obtaining a posterior distribution (see Appendix~\ref{sec_details_BO_1}).
+Thanks to the properties of Gaussian distributions, the posterior is still described by a Gaussian process multinomial distribution but it is characterized by a posterior mean $\mu'$ and covariance $k'$ given by

-where $\btheta$ is a generic point in $A$, $\bkappa$ is a column vector formed by evaluating the covariance function $k$ between the generic point $\btheta$ and all the points in $\bTheta$, i.e.~its $j$-th element is $\kappa_j = k(\btheta, \btheta_j)$.
+Here, $\btheta$ is a generic point in $A$ and $\bkappa$ is a column vector formed by evaluating the covariance function $k$ between the generic point $\btheta$ and all the points in $\bTheta$, i.e.~its $j$-th element is $\kappa_j = k(\btheta, \btheta_j)$.
 Eq.~\eqref{eqn_new_mean} shows that the new mean is a linear combination of the observations~$\by$.